Table of Contents

 What is Stem Cell Treatment?

 Stem cell knee surgery is a type of regenerative medicine.
 Regenerative medicine is a new and growing field of medicine that focuses on using the body’s regenerative cells to repair and regenerate tissues.
 It involves taking stem cells from another part of your body, such as your hip, and injecting them into your knee.
-Stem cell injections have been shown to be effective in treating knee pain and can help you avoid knee surgery.
+Stem cell injections are effective in treating knee pain and can help you avoid knee surgery.

 The stem cells then help to repair the damaged tissue in your knee, which can relieve pain and improve function.
 Stem cell knee surgery is usually only recommended for people who have failed to respond to other forms of treatment, such as physical therapy or medication.